 For years I tried to purchase health coverage for my wife Wendy, even though I probably couldn't afford the premiums.
 Affordability was moot however, because she was deemed "uninsurable" due to her fibroids.
 Fibroids are benign tissue in the uterus that some women live with for decades without consequence.
 In other words, it's not cancer, it's not aids, and it is certainly no reason to disqualify a person from coverage; but not a single company would insure her, no matter how much money I put on the table.
 (Preexisting conditions and all that rot.)
 People complain about the government controlling healthcare; the only thing worse is a for-profit company controlling healthcare, and you really have to choose between the two.
 Thanks to Obama's Affordable Care Act, Wendy was covered, and just in time too.
 She fell and broke her leg, and the medical bills, including weeks of physical therapy, topped $20,000.
 Under George Bush, or Donald Trump, or just about any other president, we would have had to come up with that money or leave Wendy in a wheelchair for life.
 Every time she takes a step I am grateful for Obama's leadership, and for a Congress that was willing to pass some form of healthcare legislation, albeit imperfect.

 Twenty million folks are currently enrolled in ObamaCare, and many of them could tell a similar story, including my cousin, who is battling cancer.
 For her, politics is personal, a matter of life and death.
 We need to cover our people, all of our people; it's morally correct, and fiscally correct in the long run.
+We need a social compact.
 In contrast, Trump, with the support of a republican congress, threatens to pull us back into the pit of laissez-faire capitalism, away from universal healthcare and away from sanity.
 Curtailing healthcare for all these people is tantamount to genocide, and anyone, from any party, who votes for that should be immediately recalled from office and charged with murder.
 Donald Trump: Make America Sick Again.

 Along with the broken leg, my wife, son, and daughter have had other medical issues, some requiring hospitalization.
 Together these represent another $12,000, and none of this would be covered if it wasn't for the Affordable Care Act.